Couple costume: United States

-In the United States, the style is less popular, mainly worn by celebrities, and is known more as the "matchy-matchy" look.
-Fashion brands have since then been producing coordinated matching clothes for couples.
-The trend is also called "twinning," but this style and aesthetic involve close family members and friends wearing matching outfits such as pajamas or sweaters.
-The intention of twinning is to appeal to be cute, and bonding as a couple costume is intended to dress aesthetically to one another in public to display the close relationship openly.
+In the United States, the style is less popular, mainly worn by celebrities.
+It might be referred to as matching outfits, twinning outfits or matchy-matchy.
+The trend has however existed for long, as Sadanduseless.com showcased over 20 ads for matching couple outfits in US magazines in the 1970s.

-The fashion trend in America is seen more as a cliche and portrays a lack of individualism.
-With the country heavily supportive of independence, couple costume is considered more worn for an event or holiday such as Halloween or Christmas.
-Stylists and the public believe the style restricts individuals from being unique and prioritizes the relationship more over individuality.
-Couples wearing matching clothes in the city have felt ostracized with the perception of showing off their relationship.
-Some people believe the style violates the freedom to be an individual and hinders independence within a relationship.
+Mniszak, Yodanis and Lauer claim that the trend isn't as popular in the US because of a culture of individualism.
+In the US, couple costume is considered more worn for an event or holiday such as Halloween.

 Other Countries

-Other countries such as Canada and Sweden find the style odd, as matching clothes are only worn by children who are twins.
-The trend appears more extreme from other countries' perspectives, as rings are the only matching thing among couples.
+People from other countries such as Canada and Sweden may find the style odd, as there matching clothes are usually worn by children who are twins.
+The trend can appear extreme from other countries' perspectives, as rings are usually the only matching thing among couples.
 Social media has led to the style becoming more popular by social media influencers and celebrities.
 However, the trend is not limited to just couples, as some families and friends also participate in the matching outfit trend.
 The trend has become a way to show unity and togetherness among loved ones, and it continues to evolve and gain popularity in different parts of the world.